 Upon graduation, you’ll be armed with the construction management skills to carve out a terrific career!

 Strategize your future.
 A co-op or internship gets you on the fast track to a great job.
 In our co-op program, you’ll combine coursework with supervised work experiences.
 Based on your interests and skills, we’ll match you with the perfect co-op or internship.
 Often, these experiences lead to offers of full-time employment.
 Students in the past have completed co-ops or internships at Alvada Construction/Kirk Brothers, Ferguson, Kiewit, Kokosing, Rudolph-Libbe, Turner, Tuttle-Touchstone, and Walsh

 We rock when it comes to competitions.
 Each year, our student teams compete against top-notch schools from across the country – and we come out on top!
 The Associated Schools of Construction (ACS), for example, sponsors a cool competition in which student teams race to put together a comprehensive proposal for a construction project.

 BRYAN CALLAHAN BS IN CONSTRUCTION MANAGEMENT ’12

 Bryan Callahan selected construction management because he wanted a hands-on major and career.
-At ONU, he played football, club volleyball, participated in the Epsilon Pi Tau honorary society and ONU’s chapter of the Construction Managers Association.
+At ONU, he played football and club volleyball and participated in the Epsilon Pi Tau honorary society and ONU’s chapter of the Construction Managers Association.
 Today, he’s a project manager for Speer Mechanical in Columbus, Ohio, overseeing HVAC and plumbing projects that utilize the latest technology and exceed customer expectations.
 He credits ONU for helping him to grow as a person and professional.